piryopt/pienryhmien-optimointi/documentation/project_meetings.md

 ### Sprint review meeting

-* Participants: the project team, the tutor and the customer
+* Participants: the project team, the sponsor and the customer
 * When: at the end of every sprint
 * Project team roles:
   * Chairperson: sends meeting invitation, prepares the presentation, leads the meeting